 $$ \beta_{i} := \beta_{i} - \alpha (y^{(i)} - \sum_{j = 1}^{N} \beta_{j}\phi(x^{(j)})^{T}\phi(x^{(i)}) $$The $\phi(x^{(j)})^{T}\phi(x^{(i)})$ is often referred as the kernel function $K(x^{(j)}, x^{(i)})$.
 We usually pre-compute this function at the start of the optimization problem.
 Now we deal with just $\mathcal{O}(N)$ variables, which are the number of the training inputs.
 Another nice thing about these kernels, if we are using polynomial feature maps, then it is also quite fast: One can prove that if for example $\phi(x) = 1 + x_{1} + x_{2} +\dots x_{d} + x_{1}^{2} + x_{1}x_{2} + \dots + x^{2}_{d}$ then the inner product that we want to compute is

-$$ \langle \phi(x), \phi(z) \rangle = 1 + \langle x, z \rangle + \langle x, z \rangle ^{2} $$which is quite fast, because we just need to compute $\langle x, z \rangle$ which is in $\mathcal{O}(d)$.
+$$ \langle \phi(x), \phi(z) \rangle = 1 + \langle x, z \rangle + \langle x, z \rangle ^{2} $$which is quite fast, as we just need to compute $\langle x, z \rangle$ which is in $\mathcal{O}(d)$, when evaluating $\phi(x)$ would be exponential.
 So now, in vector notation, our update would just be

 $$ \beta := \beta - \alpha (y - K\beta) $$which $K$ our $n \times n$ matrix of the features such that $K_{ij} = K(\phi(x^{(i)}), \phi(x^{(j)}))$.